-- 147 referrals for Young Adult Carers have been received by the service to date - ✓ The Support Worker's job description now includes the assessment role - ✓ Funding was continued for the YAC post for 2017/18 & 2018/19
+- ✓ The Support Worker's job description now includes the assessment role in order to increase resilience of service - ✓ Funding was continued for the YAC post for 2017/18 (& 2018/19)

 - Establish a review system for all young carers assessed - The sibling service has proved very popular but due to only 1 staff member providing this service, we have had to create a waiting list.
 We currently have 50 sibling referrals waiting to be assessed.
 A new Sibling Support service needs to be established that can cope with demand.
 Specific criteria needs to be developed to ensure service is appropriately accessed. - The restructure of the service means that there will now only be 1 assessment worker.
 71 referrals have already been received this year plus there are 50 siblings waiting to be assessed.
-The capacity to complete assessments & reviews is a concern
+The capacity to complete assessments & reviews will be monitored and reviewed